 Stefani Spranger is an Assistant Professor of Biology at MIT.
-She received her B.S./ M.S. from the Ludwig-Maximilian University in Munich and continued her doctoral work there under Professor Dolores J. Schendel at the Helmholtz-Zentrum Munich, Institute for Molecular Immunology, receiving her Ph.D. in 2011.
-She completed her postdoctoral training at the University of Chicago in the laboratory of Professor Thomas F. Gajewski.
-During this period she was supported by the German Research Foundation postdoctoral fellowship and subsequently received the Irvington postdoctoral fellowship awarded by the Cancer Research Institute.
-Recently, Stefani joined the Koch Institute for Integrative Cancer Research and the Department of Biology at MIT.
-She is a scholar of the Forbeck Foundation.
+She received her bachelor's and master's degrees from the Ludwig-Maximilians University in Munich.
+She received her PhD in 2011 from the Helmholtz-Zentrum Munich, Institute for Molecular Immunology, where she conducted her doctoral work under the supervision of Professor Dolores J. Schendel.
+Professor Spranger completed her postdoctoral training at the University of Chicago in the laboratory of Professor Thomas F. Gajewski.
+During this period, she was supported by a German Research Foundation postdoctoral fellowship and subsequently received the Cancer Research Institute's Irvington Postdoctoral Fellowship.
+Spranger is currently is a Scholar of the William Guy Forbeck Research Foundation and holds the Howard S. and Linda B. Stern Career Development Professorship.

-7. Mechanism of tumor rejection with doublets of CTLA-4, PD-1/PD-L1, or IDO blockade involves restored IL-2 production and proliferation of CD8+ T cells directly within the tumor microenvironment.
-Spranger S, Koblish H, Horton B, Scherle P, Newton R, Gajewski TF, J Immunother Cancer.
-2014 Feb 18;2: 3. doi: 10.1186/2051-1426-2-3. eCollection 2014.
+Spranger S, Koblish HK, Horton B, Scherle PA, Newton R, Gajewski TF.
+2014.
+Mechanism of tumor rejection with doublets of CTLA-4, PD-1/PD-L1, or IDO blockade involves restored IL-2 production and proliferation of CD8(+) T cells directly within the tumor microenvironment.
+J Immunother Cancer 2: 3.

-10. Generation of Th1-polarizing dendritic cells using the TLR7/8 agonist CL075.
-Spranger S, Javorovic M, Bürdek M, Wilde S, Mosetter B, Tippmer S, Bigalke I, Geiger C, Schendel DJ, Frankenberger B, J Immunol.
-2010 Jul 1;185(1): 738-47. doi: 10.4049/jimmunol.1000060.
-Epub 2010 May 28.
+Spranger S, Javorovic M, Bürdek M, Wilde S, Mosetter B, Tippmer S, Bigalke I, Geiger C, Schendel DJ, Frankenberger B. 2010.
+Generation of Th1-polarizing dendritic cells using the TLR7/8 agonist CL075.
+J Immunol 185: 738–747.